connoraking/Disease_classification_and_charges/README.md

 # Hospital Charges Machine Learning Project
 Predicting total hospital charges of critically ill patients via disease and several other health predictors.

-The project will use the following machine learning regression models (using sci-kit learn):
+The project will use the following machine learning regression models (using `sci-kit learn`):
 - Multiple Linear Regression
 - Weighted least squares remedial
 - Lasso Regression
 - Ridge Regression
 - Principal Component Regression

-The project will use the following tree based machine learning models:
+The project will use the following tree based machine learning models (using `sci-kit lean` and `xgboost`:
 - Regression Tree
   - with pruning
 - Bagging